jorgedlt/myfuncs/README.md

-# lfuncs
+# MyFunc
 Linux flavored BASH functions for casual CLI

 A practical Bash utility pack for Ubuntu 24.04 that replaces macOS specific behavior with Linux ready commands.
-It includes fast YAML and JSON inspectors, note and TODO search, clipboard and text shaping helpers, date and time converters, simple networking math, file dumpers for reviews, and small quality of life wrappers for Git, Terraform, and Terragrunt.
+It includes fast JSON inspectors, note and TODO search, clipboard and text shaping helpers, date and time converters, simple networking math, file dumpers for reviews, and small quality of life wrappers for Git and Terraform.
 Sensible auto detection picks Wayland or X11 clipboards, with clear fallbacks.
 Drop the script in your home directory, source it from .bashrc, and use the grouped functions as focused, composable tools in everyday workflows.

 # README, ubuntu-myfuncs

 ## Overview

 A compact Bash function and alias library tuned for Ubuntu 24.04.
 It replaces macOS specific bits with Linux friendly commands and adds sensible fallbacks.
-Utilities cover YAML and JSON viewing, note searching, clipboard text shaping, time and date helpers, simple networking math, project file dumping, and small quality of life wrappers for Git, Terraform, and Terragrunt.
+Utilities cover JSON viewing, note searching, clipboard text shaping, time and date helpers, simple networking math, project file dumping, and small quality of life wrappers for Git and Terraform.

 ## Function Naming Convention